DeepLabCut/DeepLabCut/README.md

 # Installation and Requirements:

 - Hardware:
-     - Computer: The system should be a Linux (64 bit).
-For reference, we use Ubuntu 16.04 LTS and run a docker container that has everything installed (*available in a future release).
+     - Computer: For reference, we use Ubuntu 16.04 LTS and run a docker container that has TensorFlow etc. installed (*available in a future release).
+One should also be able to run the code in Windows or MacOS (but we never tried).
 You will need a strong GPU such as the [NVIDIA GeForce 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/).

 - Software:
      - You will need [TensorFlow](https://www.tensorflow.org/) (we used 1.0 for figures in papers, later versions also work with the provided code) for Python 3 with GPU support (otherwise training and running is very slow)